Horrific Scribes

 Read more.

-Author Trigger Warnings (if any): Painful menstruation
+Author Trigger Warnings (if any): Abuse and violence

 Read more.